delta-io/delta/protocol_rfcs/variant-type.md

 Delta CHECK Constraints | **Supported:** A Variant column is allowed to be used for a CHECK constraint expression.
 Default Column Values | **Supported:** A Variant column is allowed to have a default column value.
 Change Data Feed | **Supported:** A table using the Variant data type is allowed to enable the Delta Change Data Feed.
-Convert-to-Delta Command | **Supported:** A Variant Parquet table following the Spark Variant specification, can be converted to Delta with the CONVERT TO DELTA command.
-Create Table Clone Command | **Supported:** A Variant table following the Spark Variant specification, can be deep or shallow cloned.

 --------